farleyknight/dive-vscode-extension/docs/next_steps.md

 This document tracks the ongoing development goals, completed tasks, and immediate next steps for the VS Code extension.

+**VERY HIGH PRIORITY: Decouple Unit Tests from VSCode Specifics**

+*   **Guiding Principle:** All new and refactored **unit tests** (especially for core logic like in `src/endpoint-discovery.ts`) MUST be designed to be independent of direct `vscode` module dependencies and runtime environment specifics.
+*   **Why:**
+    *   **Robustness & Stability:** Avoids test flakiness due to VSCode API changes or environment issues.
+    *   **Clarity & Focus:** Unit tests should validate the module's logic, not the intricacies of mocking a complex external API like VSCode's.
+    *   **Maintainability:** Simpler tests are easier to write, understand, and maintain.
+*   **How:**
+    *   **Abstraction Layers:** If a module interacts with `vscode` APIs, these interactions should be encapsulated within dedicated functions or services.
+    *   **Mock Abstractions:** Unit tests should mock these custom abstractions/interfaces, not the `vscode` objects directly.
+For example, if `discoverEndpoints` needs to read a file, it should call a service like `fileReader.readFileContent(uri)` which can be easily mocked, rather than directly calling and mocking `vscode.workspace.openTextDocument().then(doc => doc.getText())`.
+    *   **Focus on Pure Logic:** Extract core algorithms (e.g., annotation parsing, path combination) into pure functions that operate on simple data structures and can be tested in complete isolation.
+*   **Scope:** This principle is paramount for the ongoing refactoring of `discoverEndpoints` and all future unit test development.
+E2E tests will necessarily interact with the VSCode environment, but unit tests must strive for independence.

 **Immediate Next Task: Refactor `discoverEndpoints` for Clarity and Testability**

 *   **Goal:** Break down the complex `discoverEndpoints` function (`src/endpoint-discovery.ts`) into smaller, focused, and independently testable helper functions.
 This will improve maintainability and allow for reliable fixes, including the incorrect path combination bug (e.g., `/` instead of `/api/todo-statuses`).